Syncfusion AI Assistant

 Let’s check the properties used here:

-• TextAlign to change the alignment of columns is been used.
+• TextAlign to change the alignment of columns is used.
 By default, columns will be left aligned.
 To change columns to right align, define TextAlign as Right.

 <SfTreeGrid DataSource="@TreeData" IdMapping="TaskId" ParentIdMapping="ParentId" TreeColumnIndex="1">